CRC is not a crisis resource - if you are in crisis, please call 988 or 911.

 Workforce Program participants are exposed to a breadth of content.
 Networking, resume writing, application processes, upskilling, interviewing, and negotiating are among the topics covered.
 Particular attention is paid to the challenges faced by program participants - identifying the right next steps, maintaining motivation, addressing gaps in work history, and understanding employee rights & disclosure options.

-If you would like more information about obtaining our services, please email workforce@coleresourcecenter.org and we will follow up with within 3 business days.
+If you would like more information about obtaining our services, please email workforce@coleresourcecenter.org or complete our inquiry survey and we will follow up with within 3 business days.

 Our Team